mattcen/healthhack-success/slides.md

 * Problem owners generally medical experts, not computer scientists
 * Gather functional requirements
 * Consider prior art that may be useful
 * Limit scope.
-You've got less than 48 hours!
+You've got less than 48 hours; really only 2 working days!

 Note: